ismael-mendoza/ismael-mendoza.github.io/index.md

 Hi, I'm Ismael!
 I'm a Postdoc at the [Astronomy Department](https://www.astro.umd.edu/) in the University of Maryland as of Fall 2025.

 I am broadly interested in applying statistical methods to data from large cosmological surveys.
-I am an active member of the LSST [Dark Energy Science Collaboration](https://lsstdesc.org/) for most of my PhD.
+I am an active member of the LSST [Dark Energy Science Collaboration](https://lsstdesc.org/).

 This is my personal academic website, here you can find information about my current projects, publications, and more: